zoe-walker/Visualizations/Templates/TypeScriptWebpackReactVisualizationTemplate/README.md

     - package.json (containing a list of commands you can use with ```npm run```)
 - helpers
     - Files that are already set up to be passed to each visualization
+      - Context stores React context files that can be useful anywhere
+      - Hooks stores Reacts hooks files that allow reading/writing data to/from MooD
 - typescript-transformer
     - Files that are used in the process of transforming the configuration files into TypeScript
 - src